Aditya1647/PlatooningSystem/README.md

 # Enhanced Platooning for Energy Efficiency and Safety

 ## Overview
-Platooning is an innovative approach to vehicle management that leverages cooperative automation to enhance **energy efficiency** and **safety**.
-This project focuses on developing an advanced platooning system using real-time communication, simulation, and sensor-based decision-making.
+This project focuses on developing an advanced platooning system that uses machine learning to enhance energy efficiency and road safety.
+It combines real-time communication, a high-fidelity simulation environment (CARLA), and sensor-based decision-making to optimize vehicle coordination.

+For a detailed problem description, objectives, and requirements, please see the [PROBLEM_STATEMENT.md](PROBLEM_STATEMENT.md).

 ### Key Features
-- **Need for Platooning:** Addresses critical challenges in energy consumption and road safety.
-- **Simulation with CARLA:** Testing and validating platooning performance under varied traffic and environmental conditions.
-- **Bluetooth-Controlled Lead Vehicle:** The front car is controlled via Bluetooth for baseline behavior coordination.
-- **ESP-to-ESP Communication:** Rear vehicles communicate using ESP-NOW for efficient operation.
-- **Real-Time Sensor Data Analysis:** IMU and Ultrasonic sensors ensure optimal decision-making and adaptability.
+- **Energy Efficiency:** Reduces fuel consumption and CO₂ emissions by minimizing aerodynamic drag.
+- **Enhanced Safety:** Prevents collisions through real-time communication and predictive hazard detection.
+- **Simulation and Hardware:** Validated in the CARLA simulator and implemented on ESP32-based hardware.
+- **Multiple Control Strategies:** Implements both a deterministic (rule-based) and an ML-based control model.

 ---